-The Affiliate Network world is ultra-competitive and they are in competition to get the best advertisers as well as the top affiliates.
+The Affiliate Network world is ultra-competitive, and there's some heavy competition to get the best advertisers and top affiliates.

-We will revisit what to expect from an Affiliate Network in a bit.
+We will revisit what to expect from an Affiliate Network later in this chapter.

 Benefits of Working With an Affiliate Network

-- You get an affiliate manager to help you find converting offers, get quicker payout, get pay bumps, and help you with technical issues.
+You get an affiliate manager to help you find converting offers; you get a quicker payout, get pay bumps, and help with technical issues.

 Here is my take on why you will want to use an affiliate offer:

 - They can help with quicker pay outs.
-When you hit a campaign typically cash flow will become an issue and they can speed up payouts, this has kept me afloat multiple times
+When you hit a campaign, typically cash flow will become an issue, and they can speed up payouts.
+Fast payouts have kept me afloat multiple times.

-- They take some of the risk out of working with advertisers.
-I have been stiffed by an advertiser before, they simply didn’t pay me what they owed me.
-In most cases the affiliate network will pay you even if they get stiffed
+- They take some of the risk out of working with advertisers or vendors.
+I have been stiffed by an advertiser before; they did not pay me what they owed me.
+In most cases the Affiliate Network will pay you even if they get stiffed.

-The main issue is they are taking a % usually in the range of 10-20% of the conversion payout.
+The main issue is they are taking a percentage, usually in the range of 10-20% of the conversion payout.

-You might be thinking I should just try and go direct to the advertiser and make 10-20% more?
+One question I get often is, "Should I just try and go direct to the advertiser and make 10-20% more?"
+Whoa, hold your horses.

 4. Running Direct instead of with an Affiliate Network

-Back in 2016 I was killing it with student loan debt consolidation and was trying to get higher payouts out on a pay per call campaign
+In 2016, I was killing it with student loans, and I was trying to get higher payouts out on a pay-per-call campaign (PPC).

-I found a direct advertiser through a Facebook group and was getting a nice higher payout with weekly direct deposits, then around New Years I remember him falling a bit behind on paying me.
+I found a direct advertiser through a Facebook group and received a nice higher payout with weekly direct deposits.
+Around New Years, I remember him falling a bit behind on paying me.

-Next thing you know he was $18,000 in the hole with me and I never ended up getting paid.
+Next thing you know, he was $18,000 in the hole with me, and I never ended up getting paid.
+Talk about getting stiffed!

-I tried lawyers, collections, I even had one of my UFC buddies, a 6’2” built black dude with a mohawk show up in a tank at his house in Orange Country.
-Nothing worked, and I still have not been paid…
+I tried lawyers, collections and even had one of my UFC buddies, a 6’2” well-built dude with a mohawk show up in a tank at his house in Orange Country.
+Nothing worked!
+I still haven't seen a dime of that $18K.

-I have had cases, more than once, when an advertiser stopped paying the affiliate network and end the end the network ate it and still paid me.
+I had had cases more than once when an advertiser stopped paying the Affiliate Network, and in the end, the Affiliate Network ate the loss but still paid me.

-At this stage of this journey I would stick to affiliate networks.
-If you hit some big campaigns and are profiting 4 figures plus a day then maybe consider going direct, but remember the risks I have explained above
+At this stage of this journey, I would stick to Affiliate Networks.
+If you hit some big campaigns and are profiting four figures plus a day, consider going direct, but remember the risks I have explained above.

-- They can get you increased payout or pay bump we call it
+- They can get you increased payout or pay bump as we call it

 - They can give you insider information and industry insights